yumao233/YuMao233/README.md

 ### Hello 🚀

-There is no problem that cannot be solved by adding an intermediate layer.
+There is no problem that can't be solved by adding an intermediate layer.
 If there is, add two layers.
-But the only obstacle between me and you cannot be made up through the middle layer, because that is a different culture and language.
+But the only obstacle between you and me can't be made up through the middle layer, because it is  different culture and language.

 🌐 💌 🥪 🍉 🥚 💩 🍎 🎈 ⚡ 🛰️ 🎃 🥯